Ionian Sea, Greece

 The frequency of the ferry crossings from Corfu to the rest of the Ionian Islands and Italy depends on seasonality and the company you’re traveling with.

-From Corfu, you can also travel directly to 2 ports in Albania:
+From Corfu, you can also travel directly to 1 port in Albania:

 Tip: on our Map of ferries, you can find more about the available connections and schedules, and book ferry tickets from Corfu to neighboring destinations in the Ionian Sea at no extra cost.